jeffgregx2/ESPHomeCN105/pcb_assembly/README.md

 ## Model Differences

 Mitsubishi has released multiple PAC modules over the past few years compatible with the Mitsubishi Kumo Cloud smart control system for their ductless mini-split HVAC systems.
-The last two released versions as as follows:
+The last two released versions are as follows:

 <html><table>
 <tr><td>